4.12 Store data according to the needs of your users

 - What is dark data?

-- Expiration dates: Machine-testable
+- Expiration dates:

 Assign expiration and/or maximum retention dates to stored data where appropriate, treating excess data as a form of technical debt.
-Simultaneously observe any applicable minimum data retention periods.
+Observe any applicable minimum data retention periods.
 Make data cleanup an established organization-wide routine to prevent long-term data accumulation.- AWS WAF – SUS04-BP03 – Use policies to manage the lifecycle of your datasets

 - AWS WAF – SUS04-BP05 – Remove unneeded or redundant data